AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/health-notifications.md

 ## PagerDuty notifications

 PagerDuty is an external service that can notify on-call team members of important issues.
 Before you can receive health notifications in PagerDuty, you must create a [PagerDuty integration](https://developer.pagerduty.com/v2/docs/integrating) that uses the Events API version 2.
-Use the Integration Key, or _routing key_, to register your integration.
+Use the integration Key, or _routing key_, to register your integration.
 The following example registers notifications for PagerDuty using a routing key:

 ```bash
 magento-cloud integration:add --type health.pagerduty --routing-key PAGERDUTY_ROUTING_KEY